Frank Jack Fletcher: Coral Sea: May 4–8, 1942

-Fletcher had achieved the objective of the mission at the cost of a carrier, tanker, and destroyer.
+Fletcher had achieved the objective of the mission at the cost of a carrier, a tanker, and a destroyer.
 In addition, his Grumman F4F Wildcats had beaten Japanese air groups 52 to 35, and had damaged Shōkaku; neither Japanese carrier would be able to join the fight at Midway the following month.
 This was the first World War II battle in which the Imperial Japanese Navy had been stopped.
-In battles at Pearl Harbor, the East Indies, Australia, and Ceylon, they had defeated the British, Dutch, and Asiatic Fleets, and had not lost a fleet ship larger than minesweepers and submarines.
+In battles at Pearl Harbor, the East Indies, Australia, and Ceylon, they had defeated the British, Dutch, and Asiatic Fleets, and had not lost a fleet ship larger than a minesweeper or submarine.